RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 A note for proxy setting: A trailing slash in ProxyPass/ProxyPassReverse lines is necessary (in both the pattern part and the URL part as noted in Apache-HTTPD documents).
-It instructs the proxy to forward directory accesses to Lens3-Reg.
+It instructs the proxy to forward directory accesses to Registrar.
 As a consequence, accesses by "https://lens3.exmaple.com/lens3.sts" (without a slash) will fail.